 By the mid-eighteenth century, Isaac Hollandus was lauded in industrial arts books as a genius of artificial gems.
 He may well have been, but the evidence does not support it.
 All of the specific recipes attributed to Hollandus seem to lead back to Neri's L'Arte Vetraria or its translations.
 A case can be made that Hollandus' reputation for artificial gems stems from a 1697 plagiarized version of Neri's book.
 A volume published in

-France by Haudicquer Blancourt that gives no credit to the priest.
-Blancourt used Christopher Merrett's English edition as his base and added to the recipes with his own embellishments.
-The chapter on artificial gems still lauds Hollandus, but its length was now doubled from the seventeen original recipes to thirty-five.
+France by Haudicquer Blancourt that gives no credit to the Italian priest.
+Blancourt used Christopher Merrett's English edition of Neri as his base and added to the recipes with his own embellishments.
+The chapter on artificial gems still lauds Hollandus, but its length was now doubled from Neri's original set of seventeen recipes to thirty-five.
+Each the same basic formulation with different pigments added to simulate different gems.
 The size of this one section jumped from thirteen to nearly two hundred pages, an increase in page-count larger than Neri's entire book.
+He was adding pages, but not much new content.
+The expansion was accomplished largely by inserting the full base glass recipe into each color, and then expand the color range.
 In 1699, Blancourt's version was then translated back into English, again without reference to Neri.
 There is no doubt that these two editions, with their expanded chapters on paste gems exerted a strong influence on later craftsmen.
 They may also be the source of the credit given to Hollandus' for paste gems in the eighteenth and nineteenth centuries.

 For a comprehensive look at Hollandus see: Annelies van Gijsen, "Isaac Hollandus Revisited" in Chymia: science and nature in Medieval and early modern